-How To Configure Terminal Cashup and Closing Float
+How-to Guide - Configuring Terminal Cashup and Closing Float

 Introduction